CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 When `HISAT2` finishes aligning all the reads, it will write a summary which will be captured by SLURM in the file ending `.err`.

-Alignment results for a single sample is shown below:
+An alignment summary for a single sample is shown below:
 ```
 25664909 reads; of these:
   25664909 (100.00%) were unpaired; of these: